Oxides of Nitrogen – Sources, Effects and Control

 Oxides of Nitrogen

-Nitrogen monoxide is also known as nitric oxide.
-It is colourless, odourless, neutral and water insoluble.
+• Nitrogen monoxide (NO) – also known as nitric oxide.
+Colourless, odourless, neutral, and insoluble in water.

-Nitrogen dioxide is a reddish brown and odourless gas.
-Unlike nitrogen monoxide, it is soluble in water to form nitric acid.
+• Nitrogen dioxide (NO₂) – Reddish-brown, pungent gas.
+Soluble in water to form nitric acid.

 Oxides of nitrogen are formed at high temperature.